-ANSWER: Defendant Officers admit they did not have a warrant authorizing the arrest of Plaintiff on January 2, 2005 and did not believe a warrant had been issued authorizing the arrest of Plaintiff on January 2, 2005.
+ANSWER: Defendant Officers admit they did not have a warrant authorizing the arrest of Plaintiff on February 11, 2008 and did not believe a warrant had been issued authorizing the arrest of Plaintiff on February 11, 2008.
 Defendants Officers deny the remaining allegations in this Paragraph that are directed against them.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

-19. After arresting plaintiff, the individual officer defendants conspired, confederated, and agreed to fabricate a false story in an attempt to justify the unlawful arrest, to cover-up their wrongdoing, and to cause plaintiff to be wrongfully detained and prosecuted.
+19. After arresting plaintiff, the individual officer defendants con-spired, confederated, and agreed to fabricate a false story in an attempt to justify the unlawful arrest, to cover-up their wrongdoing, and to cause plain-tiff to be wrongfully detained and prosecuted.

-20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff selling drugs and they found drugs on plaintiff's person.
+20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff holding a bag of drugs, that plaintiff dropped the bag, and that plaintiff ran from the officers.